-The outcomes for students for the last six years are outstanding and show a strong, continuing trend of excellence in retention and achievement.
-The overall achievement rate for all types of classroom based learning for all age groups remains above 88%, which maintains the College as one of the highest performing institutions nationally.
-Achievement rates for apprentices are very high at above 80% and high in-year success rates have been maintained for HE courses.
-The College is in the top 10% for sustained positive destinations.
+The outcomes for students for the last seven years are outstanding and show a strong, continuing trend of excellence in retention and achievement.
+The overall achievement rate for all types of classroom based learning for all age groups remains above 85%.
+Achievement rates for apprentices are high at above 80% and high in-year success rates have been maintained for HE courses.